1234zou/MOKIT/README.md

 * If you use MOKIT in your work, please cite the gitlab page of MOKIT.

 * If you use MOKIT to peform calculations involving GVB, please also cite DOI: 10.1021/acs.jctc.8b00854.

+* Please read the manual.pdf for details of citation.

 Disclaimer
 ----------